lushepherd/terminal_application/readme.md

 One a recipe has been created, users receive a confirmation message so they know it has been successful.<br>
 I have implemented exception handling for invalid inputs from the user.

-### Feature 2: Display a list of available recipes.
+### Feature 2: Modify, Delete and View current recipes

+These features all have very similar code so I am rolling them into one.
-With this feature, users are able to print a list of the available recipes in a category, or print all recipes from each category.
-Recipes are sorted alphabetically within each category for ease of navigation.<br>
+With this feature, users are able to retrieve recipes from the database to edit name/ method/ ingredient, delete a current recipe or view a recipe.<br>
 I have implemented error handling for empty lists.

 ### Feature 3: Allow users to search for recipes based on ingredients.

-With this feature, users are able to search for recipes based on ingredients.
-There is an additional function allowing users to filter by category.<br>
+With this feature, users are able to search the database for recipes by name or by ingredient.
+Any matches are displayed alphabetically for them to click to view.<br>
-I have implemented error handling for invalid inputs or empty results.
+I have implemented error handling for invalid inputs and no matching search results.

 ### Other